-Different companies allow you to access your tax-free cash in different ways.
-The way you take it can depend on the type of pension you have now and how you might want to access your pension savings in the future.
+The way you take your tax-free cash can depend on the type of pension you have now and how you might want to access your pension savings in the future.

-With the Fidelity SIPP, you just move your pension into ‘drawdown’ and you can then take as much of your tax-free cash as you want.
-Or, you can make lump sum withdrawals, with 25% of each withdrawal being tax free and 75% being taxable (this is called an Uncrystallised Funds Pension Lump Sum, or UFPLS for short).
+You can take all or part of your tax-free cash with the other bit moving into ‘drawdown’.
+Or you can make lump sum withdrawals, with 25% of each withdrawal being tax free and 75% being taxed as earnings (this is called an Uncrystallised Fund Pension Lump Sum, or UFPLS for short).

 Remember of course that your pension is intended to provide income during your retirement, so always think carefully about whether you really need to take that lump sum and, if you do, how much will be left in the pot.

 |Your annual allowance|

 |If you only take part of your tax-free cash||£40,000|

 |If you just take all your tax-free cash||£40,000|